popeen/Stickly/README.md

 # What is Stickly
-A very simple sticky note application that will always show on top of other applications
+A customizable sticky note application that will always show on top of other applications unless you don't want it to

 # Installation
 You can download it from here and then just run the exe, no installation needed